samkitano/seo-gen/readme.md

 ```

 Now you can use SeoGen wherever you like in your app.

-For the sake of this example simplicity we will do it right in `app\routes.php`, but you should use a controller, instead.
+For the sake of this example simplicity we will do it right in `app\routes.php`, but you should use a controller instead.

 ```php
 /**